 Conserving Alaska’s boreal songbirds through ecological education and research

 This long-term songbird migration project began on Creamer's Field Migratory Waterfowl Refuge in the fall of 1991.
 It is the longest running passerine research project in the state of Alaska.
-When fully operational, up to 3,500 people visit CFMS each year including about 80 school groups.
-The dedication of approximately 60-75 community volunteers (including youth) is essential to the project.
+At least 3,500 people visit CFMS each year including about 80 school groups, and approximately 60-75 community volunteers (including youth) provide essential support to the project.

 There is tremendous conservation value in conducting research on wild birds in such close proximity to Alaska's second largest community.
-Up to 3,500 people will interact with wild birds and Alaska Songbird Institute scientists on our projects each year.
+We believe in making conservation science accessible and relevant, and so 3,500 people will interact with wild birds and Alaska Songbird Institute scientists on our projects each year.
 The projects engage volunteers, students, teachers, interns, and visitors of all ages with the scientific process while they learn more about science, Alaska's birds, and the ecosystems we share.